jgke/str8ts-solver/README.md

 See `cargo run --release -- --help` for more usage.
 Try `cargo run --release -- --target-difficulty 7` for harder puzzles, and `cargo run --release -- --target-difficulty 4` for easier ones.
-Note that the puzzles with difficulty > 5 take more time to generate.
+Note that the puzzles with difficulty 6 and 7 take significantly more time to generate.

 Use `RUST_LOG=debug cargo run --release -- --target-difficulty 7` to see some progress.